|INF 397C - Introduction to Research in Information StudiesSchool of Information - The University of Texas at Austin

 There are three assignments in this course, designed to provide you with the opportunity to apply the concepts covered in class.
 Each assignment is worth a specific number of points, as noted in the assignment details.
 Your cumulative score on all assignments will help determine your final grade for the course, with each assignment weighted like so:

-Thus, the three assignments total 85% of your final grade.
-The remaining 15% of your final grade is based on class preparation, participation, and other indicators of level of effort.
-Class preparation and participation is particularly important in this course.
+Thus, the three assignments total 75% of your final grade.
+Another 15% of your final grade is based on online quizzes from the Trochim textbook, and the remaining 10% will be based on class participation and other indicators of level of effort.

 All assignments are due at the beginning of class on the due date.
 Late assignments will only be accepted if the instructor grants permission, at least 24 hours before the due date, for the student to turn the assignment in late, on an agreed-upon date.
 Except in extreme circumstances, late assignments will be docked several points for each day they are late.